-B. Com (Pass) SEMESTER-I BCG-104: BUSINESS ORGANISATION
+SEMESTER-I BCG-104 BUSINESS ORGANISATION

-Credit Hours per Week: 4 Total Teaching Hours: 60 Max.
-Marks: 100 Theory: 75 Internal Assessment: 25
+Credit Hours per Week: 4

+Total Teaching Hours: 60

-- 1. The Question Paper covering the entire syllabus shall be divided into four sections (A-D). - 2.
-Eight questions of 15 marks each are to be set, two in each of the four sections (A-D).
+Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
+Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.
+The duration for exam will be 3 hours.

-The purpose of this paper is to impart to the students an understanding of various forms of business organizations with a view to provide an insight of the modern business practices, procedures and functioning of business organizations.
+Course Objective: The purpose of this paper is to impart to the students an understanding of various forms of business organizations with a view to provide an insight of the modern business practices, procedures and functioning of business organizations.

-Business: Meaning and types, profession - meaning and importance of business organization.
-Social Responsibilities of Business, Business Ethics.
+Business: Meaning and types - profession - meaning and importance of business organization.
+Social Responsibilities of Business - Business Ethics.